 - 1 tbsp minced ginger

-- 2 tbsp brown sugar, (add more according to your liking)
+- 2 tablespoon brown sugar, (add more according to your liking)

 - 6 soft or hard boiled eggs